neon-kev/neon-kev/README.md

 👋 Hi there!

-🎓 Self-taught programmer | 💻 HTML & CSS enthusiast | 🌱 Learning JavaScript
+🎓 Self-taught programmer

+💻 HTML & CSS enthusiast

+Currently 🌱 Learning JavaScript

+⚡ Electrician by trade | 💻 Curious about how the web works | 🌱 Always learning and coding

 <!--
 **sszn4kevo/sszn4kevo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.